contentful-labs/contentful-importer.rb/README.md

 #### --test-credentials

-Before importing content to Contentful, check if the credentials in your **settings.yml** file are correct:
+Before importing any content you can verify that your credentials in the **settings.yml** file are correct:

 ```bash
 contentful-importer --config-file settings.yml --test-credentials